 1 T agave nectar or sweetener of your choice

 salt and fresh-ground black pepper to taste (I used a very small amount of each)

-Stir together the rice vinegar, grated ginger puree, Dijon mustard, sesame oil, agave nectar, salt, and pepper, then whisk in the oil one tablespoon at a time.
+Stir together the rice vinegar, grated ginger puree, Dijon mustard, sesame oil, sweetener, salt, and pepper, then whisk in the oil one tablespoon at a time.
 Let the dressing sit to develop flavor while you chop the salad ingredients.